nicola02nb/Apache2AutoVHUsers/README.md

 `sudo apt install curl`

-Software like `tar, curl, apache2, php` are also needed during some steps of the installation and utilization of the service.
+Software like `tar, apache2, php` are also needed during some steps of the installation and utilization of the service.

 ## Installation